lifewatch/bpnsdata/README.md

 ### ERDDAP RBINS Data
 Sea State Data from RBINS (https://erddap.naturalsciences.be/erddap/index.html).
+Coverage to be checked in the RBINS erddap website, but restricted to North Sea.
 In this version only the tables BCZ_HydroState_V1 and WAM_ECMWF are implemented.

 #### Sea Surface